laravel/docs/http-client.md

     return Http::post(...)->throw()->json();

-If you would like to perform some additional logic before the exception is thrown, you may pass a Closure to the `throw` method.
-The exception will be thrown automatically after the Closure is invoked, so you do not need to re-throw the exception from within the Closure:
+If you would like to perform some additional logic before the exception is thrown, you may pass a closure to the `throw` method.
+The exception will be thrown automatically after the closure is invoked, so you do not need to re-throw the exception from within the closure:

     return Http::post(...)->throw(function ($response, $e) {
         //